 Second, you can make about a thousand different variations of these mini tacos by mixing up the toppings.
 Black beans—or olives?
 Taco ‘meat’ – or refried beans?
 (Or both!)
 Homemade queso sauce or guacamole—or shredded vegan cheese?
 (Okay, you know how I feel about fake vegan cheese, but hey, it’s your party and you can Daiya if you wanna.)

-Finally, in a pinch–or if you love to ‘assemble’ but hate to cook—you could even buy all your mini taco cup toppings at the store.
+Finally, in a pinch--or if you love to ‘assemble’ but hate to cook—you could even buy all your mini taco cup toppings at the store.
 (See my list of optional substitutions in the recipe notes.)
 But whatever you do, don't skip the beans!

 Buy (or make) the right tortillas

 Getting these little mini taco beauties to come out right is really all about the cups.
 A nice, thin tortilla works best here, and trust me, I tried a bunch.
-Some don’t work AT ALL in this no-added-oil recipe.
-(Again, see the recipe notes for tortillas I tried and failed, and 100% oil-free and gluten-free options.)
+Some don’t work AT ALL in this no-oil recipe.
+(Again, see the recipe notes for tortillas I tried and failed.)

 But even without adding oil, you should be able to get your shells crispy by 1) choosing (or making) the right tortillas, 2) coating them lightly with a mixture of sea salt and taco seasoning and 2) baking them for the right amount of time.